Candidates

 The qualifications for City Mayor, Alderman and Recorder are:

-town of Byrdstown.
+town of Byrdstown;

-- A further qualification for the office of Mayor shall be the holding of a high school
+- a further qualification for the office of Mayor shall be the holding of a high school

 diploma or equivalent (G.E.D.) and being twenty-one (21) years of age at the